romses/Datenzwerg/docs/index.en.md

 # The Datenzwerg

 ## Welcome to the Data gnome!

+!!! info
+    ChatGPT: Write me a text for a website that gives an overview of the "data gnome".
+The data gnome is a garden gnome that collects environmental data, and makes it publicly available.
+The data gnome will be presented at the Chaos Communication Camp.

 Welcome to the world of the Data Gnome, an enchanting garden gnome with a technological twist!
 This delightful little creature may look like your average garden decoration, but it harbors a secret mission that is as intriguing as it is important.